goatandsheep/McMaster_Notes/TRON_3TB4.md

 * Maximum transmission rate: 1 Megabit / s
 * Each device has its own priority
   * If the controller is busy when a signal has been sent to it, it will be delayed until it has the highest priority
+* **Cyclic Redundancy Check (CRC)**: error detection of whether you got the right signal.
+There are multiple methods:
+	* send the same message back and forth a couple times
+	* *Hash*: mod the first half and the second half and send them together, do the same to the message when it has been received
+* **Remote Transmission Request (RTR)**: are you sending data? sending: 0, no: 1

 ![CAN Data frame](images/can_data_frame.png)